Version Compatibility

 platform_protocol_specs in GET /api/cluster/info (schema

-repository.
-Every catalog entry's surface_family must exist in the
+Every catalog entry's surface_family must exist in the contract above;

-Every platform protocol catalog entry is now marked published, and each
+Every required platform protocol catalog entry is marked published; the

-entry links to an OpenAPI, AsyncAPI, or JSON Schema document under
+directly to a public OpenAPI, AsyncAPI, or JSON Schema document.
+The

 cluster_info_envelope